Idnan/furnish-js/README.md

 [formula][value][unit] # If you donot provide the unit, `px` will be used.
 ```

-For example you can specify `mt25` to apply top margin of 25px, `fs14px` to applyl font size of 14 px etc. Also you can combine these formulas on an element as well for example an element may have class="mb20 pt10 pl15 lh20" etc.
+For example you can specify `mt25` to apply top margin of 25px, `fs14px` to apply font size of 14 px etc. Also you can combine these formulas on an element as well for example an element may have `class="mb20 pt10 pl15 lh20"` etc.

 Currently supported styles are as follows: